-- (a) Two rest periods of 15 minutes each will be granted during each full work day or shift.
-One rest period of 15 minutes will be granted during a work day of three and one-half to six hours duration. - (b) These rest periods will be taken away from the area of direct patient care, subject to the employee being readily available for recall. - (c) Where an employee is called back during a rest period, or is unable to take their rest period(s) according to the foregoing provisions, the rest period will be granted at another time during the work day or shift. - (d) Subject to local arrangements, employees on a full afternoon or night shift may take their rest periods consecutively.
+(a) Two rest periods of 15 minutes each will be granted during each full work day or shift.
+One rest period of 15 minutes will be granted during a work day of three and one-half to six hours duration.

+(b) These rest periods will be taken away from the area of direct patient care, subject to the employee being readily available for recall.

+(c) Where an employee is called back during a rest period, or is unable to take their rest period(s) according to the foregoing provisions, the rest period will be granted at another time during the work day or shift.

+(d) An employee unable to take their rest period because the Employer directs them for operational reasons to work through their rest period shall be credited with the missed rest period at straight-time rates if the Employer prevented them from taking the rest period by the end of that workday.

+(e) Subject to local arrangements, employees on a full afternoon or night shift may take their rest periods consecutively.

-(e) Employees assigned to a night shift in the Hospital Component, shall have two, 15 minute rest periods in each work period in excess of six hours, one rest period to be granted before and one after the meal period.
+(f) Employees assigned to a night shift in the Hospital Component, shall have two, 15 minute rest periods in each work period in excess of six hours, one rest period to be granted before and one after the meal period.
 Employees working a shift of three and one-half hours, but not more than six hours, shall receive one rest period during such shift.
 Rest periods shall not begin until one hour after the commencement of work or not later than one hour before either the meal period or the end of the shift.